B-Moritz/PythonChatbot/README.md

 To do:

-Add documentation and comments
+* Add documentation and comments
-Add one or two chatbots
+* Add one or two chatbots
-Create unittest for Hostbot and YrInterface
+* Create unittest for Hostbot and YrInterface
+* Add sitation